Medellin Guide: A City Of Eternal Spring And Transformation

 The public transport is crowded so never leave your valuable things in your backpack unattended.
 We found the area around Parque de Berrio and Calle 51 especially sketchy even during the day.

 Our Travel Tip: Basic rule of thumb, when you see locals carrying backpack or handbag on their front, follow their lead.
+We also created super useful article How To Stay Safe In South America.

 5 BEST THINGS TO SEE AND DO IN MEDELLIN